Methanex Announces Changes to - GuruFocus.com

 VANCOUVER, British Columbia, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- Methanex Corporation (TSX:MX) (MEOH, Financial), the world’s largest producer and supplier of methanol, is pleased to announce the following appointments to its executive leadership team (ELT) by Rich Sumner who, as previously announced, will assume the role of President and CEO as of January 1, 2023:
+13, 2022 (GLOBE NEWSWIRE) -- Methanex Corporation (TSX:MX, Financial) (NASDAQ:MEOH), the world’s largest producer and supplier of methanol, is pleased to announce the following appointments to its executive leadership team (ELT) by Rich Sumner who, as previously announced, will assume the role of President and CEO as of January 1, 2023:

 - Dean Richardson, currently Vice President, Corporate Finance, has been appointed as Senior Vice President, Finance and Chief Financial Officer, as of February 1, 2023.
 Mr. Richardson has worked closely with Ian Cameron, retiring Senior Vice President, Finance and Chief Financial Officer for over a decade, in a variety of progessively senior and strategic finance roles.